MiriamT/learn-react/session2.md

 [Material UI](https://mui.com/) is an open source React component library that implements Google's [Material Design](https://material.io/design).
 Using a component library makes it easier to develop your application because you do not need to create the small building blocks that are required in every applicaiton.
 Instead of spending time building Buttons and Inputs for your app, you can import them from a component library and focus on developing new features for your users.

+Each MUI component has 2 doc pages in the left-hand side bar.
+The "Components" section shows usage examples, and the "Component API" section lists the full set of supported properties.
+For example, this is the [Components/Button](https://mui.com/components/buttons/) page and this is the corresponding [Component API/Button](https://mui.com/api/button/) page.

 ### Install MUI as a dependency

 To use Material UI components in your app, you need to install the npm packages required: